Jeanette Cheung Obituary | Altogether

 May her memory be eternal and her soul find peace in God’s embrace.

-Jeanette B. Cheung, 56, of Melbourne, Florida, passed away on Wednesday, August 6, 2025, at Viera Hospital after a courageous 12‑year hard‑fought battle with breast cancer, first diagnosed in 2013.
-A devoted wife, mother, and friend, she touched the lives of all who knew her with her warmth, kindness, and unwavering strength.
+Jeanette B. Cheung, 56, of Melbourne, Florida, passed away on August 6, 2025, at Viera Hospital after a courageous hard-fought battle with breast cancer that was first diagnosed in 2013.
+A devoted wife, mother, and friend, she touched the lives of all who knew her with her warmth and kindness.
+She was from Alameda, California, in the San Francisco Bay Area, and was of Filipino descent.
+As the fourth of five siblings, she grew up in a tight-knit and affectionate family environment that fostered her profound value for family bonds.

-Jeanette began her federal service career in 1997 as a front desk clerk at the Navy Lodge in Mayport, Florida, where her warm smile, gracious demeanor, and exceptional service quickly endeared her to guests and colleagues.
-She left that position in April 2000 to focus fully on motherhood after Anthony’s birth.
-Following Adrian’s retirement from active duty in 2010, she returned to hospitality in 2018 as an Air Force civilian employee, serving as a front desk customer service representative at the Space Coast Inn Lodging on Patrick Space Force Base.
+Jeanette began her federal service career in 1997 as a front desk clerk at the Navy Lodge in Naval Station Mayport, Florida, where her warm smile, gracious demeanor, and exceptional service quickly endeared her to guests and colleagues.
+She left that position in 2000 to focus fully on motherhood.
+She returned to hospitality in 2018 as an Air Force civilian employee, serving as a front desk customer service representative at the Space Coast Inn Lodging on Patrick Space Force Base, Florida.
 In this role, she earned a reputation for professionalism, heartfelt kindness, and a willingness to go above and beyond to ensure guests felt welcome and colleagues supported.
-Even during the COVID‑19 pandemic — when most stayed home — Jeanette remained at the lodge, committed to serving guests and essential personnel with steadfast dedication.
+Even during the COVID-19 pandemic when most stayed home, Jeanette remained at the lodge, committed to serving military guests and essential personnel with steadfast dedication.

-Those who knew Jeanette remember her as one of the strongest and most resilient people they had ever met.
-She endured unrelenting pain, difficulty walking, significant weight loss, and countless medical hardships without ever losing her spirit, determination, or love for her family.
-She was — and will remain — a true example of bravery.
+Jeanette is remembered as one of the toughest, most loving, and caring people her family and friends had ever known.
+She endured unrelenting pain, bone and spinal fractures from tumors, difficulty walking, significant weight loss, and countless medical hardships without ever losing her spirit, determination, or love for her family.
+She was - and will always remain - a true example of bravery, a loving wife, and loving mother.
+She is survived by her husband, Adrian and her two children, Anthony and Kaylee.

-Jeanette’s life was a testament to strength, faith, and unwavering love — qualities that will live on in the hearts of her family, friends, and all who were blessed to know her.
-May her memory be eternal and her soul find peace in God’s embrace.
+Jeanette's life was a testament to strength, faith, and unconditional love - qualities that will live on in the hearts of her family, friends, and all who were blessed to know her.

 Ammen Family Cremation & Funeral Care - Melbourne